tsmith4014/expense_report/READMEsGalore/README_draft.md

 This guide covers the essentials for getting started with Docker on Oracle Linux 8, including installation, basic management, and interacting with Docker Hub.
 ````

-This document should serve as a comprehensive guide for managing Docker on your Oracle Linux 8 instance.
-Save this content as a `.md` file for easy reference and sharing with others who might benefit from these instructions.